Home

 • Camera, binoculars

 The above are suggestions on what to bring for each season.
 You might want to add to or subtract from based on when your vacation is.
-It's best to be prepared for whatever the weather brings in the Lake Winnipesaukee area.
+It's best to be prepared for whatever the weather brings in the Lake Winnipesaukee area of New Hampshire.